haha975/alx_html_css/headphones/ README.md

+# Headphones Landing Page

+This project is part of the ALX Front-End curriculum.
+It replicates the Headphones design using HTML and CSS.

 # 🎧 Headphones Landing Page

 This project is a responsive landing page for a fictional headphones company.
 It was designed to replicate the provided Figma design with precision, using HTML and CSS, and adapts gracefully to mobile view.